RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-use-the-batch-determinations-app.md

 ![image](https://user-images.githubusercontent.com/6713716/174189093-3eb94cd8-0430-4330-8ae7-8e2060c30899.png)

 The barcode scanners are generally set to ‘enter’ after scanning a barcode, this will submit the data to the database.
-On the right hand side of the browser window there is a last scanned section.
-As records are submitted they appear here:

 ![image](https://user-images.githubusercontent.com/6713716/174189145-32633451-c2a4-4b43-a550-807468ec3ee9.png)